drtyhbo/drty/docs/example.md

 At the moment, we don't have a database specified.
 When we do, the settings will go here.

     TEMPLATE_DIRS: [
     	// ENTER TEMPLATE DIRECTORIES HERE
     ]

-drty supports a template language very similar to the Django templating language.
+drty supports template file loading and rendering.
 This array contains a list of directories in which you would like drty to search for your template files.
 We'll fill this in later as well.

     INSTALLED_APPS: [
     	// drty.contrib.sessions
     ]

-An app in drty is the same as an app in Django.
-It is a grouping of related urls, views, forms, models and middleware that accomplishes a specific purpose.
-For example, drty comes packaged with an app at drty.contrib.auth that implements basic user authentication.
-This package has a User model, as well as user authentication middleware.
-There's also a half finished app called admin that will provide basic web-based administration of your site (when finished!).
+An app in drty is a grouping of related urls, views, forms, models and middleware that accomplishes a specific purpose.
+For example, drty comes packaged with an auth app (drty.contrib.auth) that implements basic user authentication.
+This package has a User model, as well as authentication middleware.
+There's also a half finished app called adminthat will provide basic web-based administration of your site (when completed).

     MIDDLEWARE_CLASSES: [
     	// drty.contrib.sessions.middleware.SessionMiddleware
     ]

 drty supports both request and response middleware.
-Request middleware is executed in the order that it is inserted into this array.
+Request middleware is executed in the order that it is listed in this array.
 Response middleware is executed in the opposite order.
 For example, if you have session and auth middleware installed as in:

     MIDDLEWARE_CLASSES: [
     	drty.contrib.sessions.middleware.SessionMiddleware,